 Learning Stream on Humanitarian Coordination: The humanitarian coordination architecture at country and regional levels

 What are the humanitarian coordination mechanisms at country and regional levels?
-In the second online session of the learning stream on humanitarian coordination, jointly organized by PHAP and ICVA, guest experts will explore the coordination mechanisms available at country level and the existing regional structures.
+In the second online session of the learning stream on humanitarian coordination, jointly organized by PHAP and ICVA, guest experts explored the coordination mechanisms available at country level, and some of the existing regional structures.

-The session will explore the function of various country-level humanitarian coordination structures and actors, including the Humanitarian Coordinator (HC) role, the Humanitarian Country Teams (HCTs), and the cluster approach at national and sub-national levels, highlighting the strengths and limitations of these structures.
+The session focused on the function of various country-level humanitarian coordination structures and actors, including the Humanitarian Coordinator (HC) role, the Humanitarian Country Teams (HCTs), and the cluster approach at national and sub-national levels, highlighting the strengths and limitations of these structures.

-Participants will be provided with recommendations on how NGOs can better engage in these coordination mechanisms, and will also have an opportunity to ask questions.
+Participants were provided with recommendations on how NGOs can better engage in these coordination mechanisms, and also had an opportunity to ask questions.

-- Knowledge of the different coordination mechanisms available at country and regional levels
+- Knowledge of the different coordination mechanisms available at country level

 - Familiarity with key actors at country level, and their main roles